$B\to X_{c(u)}\ell\bar{\nu}_{\ell}\gamma$ and determination of non-perturbative parameters: Kinematics

 In this section, we describe the kinematics involve in the decay.
 However four body decay generally consist of five independent kinematical variables.
 The inclusive four body decay consist of six independent variable where one extra variable is due to invariant mass squared for decayed hadron ($p_X^2$).
 Here, we have traded $p_X^2$ with $q'^2(=(p_{\ell}+p_{\nu}+k)^2)$.
 Further we define two Lorentz invariant variables as

+The variables $y$ and $x$ are normalized lepton and photon energy, respectively in $B$ meson rest frame.
 Other three variables are neutrino energy ($E_{\nu}$), and two angles: (a) $\theta_{X\gamma}$ is the angle between the recoiling hadron and hard photon, (b) $\theta_{X\ell}$ is the angle between the final state recoiling hadron ($X$) and charged lepton.
 The general form of triple differential decay

 Cutcosky method implies that

 and the propagator is replaced with delta functions.
 For example, in the Fig.2(a), propagators are